ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 }
 ```

+---

 ## Conclusion

 In this second part of the series, we've built the essential `Node` component that orchestrates our distributed counter.
-We started by defining a clear communication protocol, including message types (`Push`, `DigestPull`, `DigestAck`), serialization with `msgpack`, and optional `zstd` compression.
+We started by defining a clear communication protocol, including message types (`Push`, `DigestPull`, `DigestAck`), serialization with and compression.

-We then constructed the `Node` itself, integrating the `PNCounter` CRDT within a core `eventLoop`.
+We then constructed the `Node` itself, integrating the CRDT within a core `eventLoop`.
 This loop handles incoming messages, manages outgoing messages, and triggers periodic synchronization via two distinct mechanisms:

 1. Frequent, lightweight **digest-based syncs** (`initiateDigestSync`) to efficiently check for state differences.
 2. Less frequent **full state syncs** (`performFullStateSync`) as an anti-entropy measure to guarantee eventual consistency.